-An earthy, refreshing dish loaded with nutrients, spinach and soybean salad is seasoned with a simple yet flavourful Chinese ginger dressing.
+An earthy, refreshing dish loaded with nutrients, this spinach salad is seasoned with a simple yet flavourful Chinese ginger dressing.

-When it comes to vegetable, what I miss most in England (or previously in Switzerland) is all kinds of Chinese leafy green vegetables which are not easily accessible in Europe.
+When it comes to vegetable, what I miss most is all kinds of Chinese leafy green vegetables which are not easily accessible in Europe.
 Luckily I can always bring a nice bunch of spinach home whenever I crave something green on the table.
 I adore its lovely earthy taste and its versatility.
-Recently, in our Red House, spinach and soybean salad with ginger dressing has been a regular favourite.
+Recently, in our Red House, spinach salad with ginger dressing has been a regular favourite.

 I like adding fresh green soybeans (aka edamame) to this healthy, refreshing salad.
 They give the dish another taste, another texture and yet another shade of green.
 You need to blanch soybeans too.
 It takes only a couple of minutes to cook.